 As with the overall software industry in general, determining the volume of revenue generated by outsourcing providers poses significant obstacles.
 Many software outsourcing companies are privately held and have no obligation to disclose their financials.
 As a result the only available figures come from the companies’ own reports, which are also used by the majority of market analysts.
 The RUSSOFT survey is the main source of information about the Russian outsourcing industry and is quoted here, as well as being used by most major independent analysts.

 Most Russian outsourcing focuses on niche development of tailor-made software and co-development of products with ISVs.
-These types of projects are custom designed to address a client’s specific needs and can accommodate that customer’s particular preferences and expectations.
-Companies commonly use IT outsourcing providers to develop custom software for critical functions, including content management, inventory management, customer management, human resource management, or otherwise to fill needs that existing software packages cannot.
+These types of projects are designed to address a client’s specific needs and can accommodate that customer’s particular preferences and expectations.
+Companies commonly use IT outsourcing providers to develop custom software for critical functions, including content, inventory, customer and human resource management, or to otherwise fill needs that existing software packages cannot.

 Such solutions address a specific function within an organization and require the participation of marketing, engineering, research and development, and general management.
-Because of this, Russian outsourcers are particularly well-suited to such collaborative projects which allow them to effectively exploit the significant advantages of the country’s well-rounded educational system, and the legacy of the country’s scientific research experience during the Soviet period.
+Because of this, Russian outsourcers are particularly well-suited to such collaborative projects that allow them to effectively exploit the significant advantages of the country’s well-rounded educational system, and the legacy of the Russia’s scientific research experience during the Soviet period.